275RR-Public/LivingStream-python/README.md

   - A number of important variables are used as class variables for easy alteration such as `max_tracks` for the maximum of number of people to track at one time or `roi_max_depth` for the maximum distance allowed for depth measurements.

 - **Expansion of Features in the Future**:
   - The object tracking in `lib/tracker.py` is already using pose estimation with skeleton tracking keypoints to track each person's feet.
-This makes adding additional features in the future using a person's hands or face almost trivial.
+This makes adding additional features in the future using a person's hands or other joints almost trivial.

 - **Other Use Cases**:
   - The calibration process is designed to map a person into Unity.
 For our use, the calibration process ensures Unity objects follow real world movements.
 However, by physically spacing the markers 1m apart during calibration while keeping marker0 at the origin, the transformation will map a 1m movement in the real world to a 1m movement in Unity.